 A Guide to the 9th Arrondissement of Paris

-Paris is constructed based on 20 arrondissements.
-They are numbered from 1 – 20 and the numbers grow as you get further out from the center of the city.
-The Seine divides the city and there is a Left and Right Bank to Paris.
-The 9th arrondissement of Paris is located on the Right Bank of Paris and is not your typical postcard Paris filled with Parisian monuments and tourist-filled cafĆ©s.
+Paris is constructed based on 20 arrondissements, numbered from 1 to 20, and the numbers grow as you get further out from the center of the city.
+The Seine divides the city, and there is a Left and Right Bank to Paris.
+The 9th arrondissement is located on the Right Bank and is not your typical postcard Paris filled with Parisian monuments and tourist-filled cafés.
+For more of a local experience, this is the perfect place to stay or spend an afternoon exploring.
+I hope this guide to the 9th arrondissement inspires you to explore this part of Paris.

-I decided to write this post after hearing from many readers who had booked one of my favorite hotels AdĆØle and Jules.
-I have been sending individual google maps and recommendations out for this neighborhood and I felt it was time for a blog post.
-There are other great hotels in the 9th district that I will cover in this post as well where friends have recently stayed and loved.
+I wrote this post after hearing from many readers who had booked one of my favorite hotels, Adèle and Jules.
+I have been sending individual Google maps and recommendations for this neighborhood, and I felt it was time for a blog post.
+There are other great hotels in the 9th district that I will cover in this post as well, where friends have recently stayed and loved.

 Where to Stay in the 9th Arrondissement

-AdĆØle and Jules is a four-star boutique hotel located in the 9th arrondissement.
-It makes up two identical small buildings, AdĆØle and Jules.
-I stayed here back in 2018 on a winter evening and shot a photograph that is one of my most popular images in The Print Shop to this day.
+Adèle and Jules is a four-star boutique hotel located in the 9th arrondissement.
+It is made up of two identical small buildings, Adèle and Jules.
+I stayed here in 2018 on a winter evening and shot a photograph that is one of my most popular images in The Print Shop.
 It was a quick one-night stay to explore the hotel and possibly write about it on the blog.
-Now, it is one of the most popular hotels by EDP readers.
+Now, it is one of the most popular hotels among EDP readers.

-The hotel is moderately priced in comparison to other Paris hotels and offers a great location, friendly staff, and clean rooms.
-There are some rooms with a courtyard view that is quiet and looks over the Parisian rooftops and there are some rooms with Juliette balconies with a view of the tiny side street the hotel sits on.
-I have stayed at the hotel multiple times since 2018 and I always have a great stay.
-For our Atlas Adventures Paris trips, the hotel was able to accommodate a group of 25 girls
+The hotel is moderately priced compared to other Paris hotels and offers a great location, friendly staff, and clean rooms.
+Some rooms have a quiet courtyard view that looks over the Parisian rooftops, and some have Juliette balconies with a view of the tiny side street the hotel sits on.
+I have stayed at the hotel multiple times since 2018 and always had a great stay.
+For our Atlas Adventures Paris trips, the hotel accommodated a group of 25 girls.
+They also offer connecting family rooms for those traveling with kids.

-Grand Boulevards Hotel is a four-star hotel in the heart of the 9th arrondissement just around the corner from AdĆØle and Jules.
-I had two friends stay here over the summer on separate occasions who wrote me with great reviews asking me to add this to my list of hotel recommendations.
-There is a great rooftop bar to enjoy the view of Paris and a cocktail.
+Grand Boulevards Hotel is a four-star hotel in the heart of the 9th arrondissement, just around the corner from Adèle and Jules.
+On separate occasions, I had two friends stay here over the summer, and they wrote great reviews asking me to add this to my list of hotel recommendations.
+There is a great rooftop bar where you can enjoy a view of Paris and a cocktail.

 Budget Friendly Hotel in the 9th arrondissement

-Maison MĆØre is a four-star budget hotel in the 9th arrondissement.
-I recently stayed here over the summer and my fiancĆ© and I was lucky enough to have a balcony with a rooftop view.
-The hotel sits around Parisian cafĆ©s, bakeries, and great coffee shops.
-If you are looking for a budget-friendly option, this is a great hotel with a co-working space.
+Maison Mère is a four-star budget hotel in the 9th arrondissement.
+I recently stayed here over the summer, and my fiancé and I were lucky enough to have a balcony with a rooftop view.
+The hotel is near Parisian cafés, bakeries, and great coffee shops.
+If you want a budget-friendly option, this hotel has a co-working space.

 Where the 9th Arrondissement is Located in Paris

-One of the reasons I love the 9th arrondissement is that while you may not be in a touristy neighborhood compared to other Paris arrondissements, you are well located to a lot in the city.
-The 18th arrondissement is Montmartre which is a great place to spend an afternoon.
+One of the reasons I love the 9th arrondissement is that while it may not be a touristy neighborhood compared to other Paris arrondissements, it is well located to a lot of the city.
+The 18th arrondissement is Montmartre, a great place to spend an afternoon.
 You can see my full Montmartre guide here.

 Main Streets in the 9th Arrondissement

-There are a few main streets that make up the 9th arrondissement.
-Grands Boulevards is one of the largest streets that runs through the 9th and is also the central metro station when traveling around the city of Paris.
+The 9th arrondissement has a few main streets.
+Grands Boulevards is one of the largest streets and the central metro station when traveling around Paris.

 Rue des Martyrs is one of my favorite streets to walk down.
-The street is full of excellent bakeries, cafƩs, and coffee shops.
-My favorite places include Boulangerie Mamiche (get the brioche) and SƩbastian Gaudard, which has the best lemon tarte.
+It is full of excellent bakeries, cafés, and coffee shops.
+My favorite places include Boulangerie Mamiche (get the brioche) and Sébastian Gaudard, which has the best lemon tart.
 Pain Pain is also a popular spot.
-I always get overwhelmed in there with all of the desserts and can never make a decision.
+I always get overwhelmed by the desserts there and can never decide.

-You can walk up from AdƩle and Jules to Montmartre in less than 15 minutes.
+You can walk from Adéle and Jules to Montmartre in less than 15 minutes.
 You will be very close to Moulin Rouge and Sacre Coeur.

 Boulevard Haussmann is the main street that will take you to Palais Garnier, the opera house in Paris.
 You will also be close to two of the main upscale department stores in the city.
 Galeries Lafayette and Printemps are located in the heart of Paris.
 These shops are also known as the grand magasins.

-Rue du Faubourg Montmartre is also the main street to take you towards the center of Paris which has several restaurants and shops in the 9th arrondissement.
+Rue du Faubourg Montmartre is also the main street leading to the center of Paris, which has several restaurants and shops in the 9th arrondissement.
 It is a good street to bookmark and use as a base when exploring.

 What to do in the 9th Arrondissement

-Explore the passage des panoramas which are all over the 9th arrondissement.
+Explore the Passage des Panoramas all over the 9th arrondissement.
 You can start at Rue des Martyrs and walk through covered passages down to Galleries Vivienne, which will end in Palais Royal.
-It is one of my favorite walks in Paris and one of the best places to spend on a rainy day.
+It is one of my favorite walks in Paris and one of the best places to spend a rainy day.
+As you stroll, explore Passage Jouffroy and Passage Verdeau and the hidden gems and shops that line the arcades.
+Book a lunch or dinner at Racines, a hidden gem in the Passage des Panoramas.

 One of the best views in Paris is at the top of the Galleries Lafayette Department store.